jjabba/pyvotal/README.md

 # Pyvotal
-Python 3 lib for easy access to pivotal tracker's API
+Python 3 lib for easy access to pivotal tracker's APIv5

 ### Installation
 Install using pip